 Discover thousands of products you can start selling online.
 No commitment, no credit card required.

 - How Long Does It Take for Products to Ship during Chinese New Year?

 - Should I Close My Store for Chinese New Year?

 - Which Niches Will be Most Affected by Chinese New Year?

 - How to Handle Customer Inquiries About Late Packages from Chinese New Year

 - How to Keep Your Store Afloat During Chinese New Year

 - When does business go back to normal after Chinese New Year?

-Chinese New Year 2017 will take place on Saturday, January 28 this year.
+Chinese New Year 2019 will take place on Tuesday, February 5 this year.
 On average, suppliers take a week off to spend time with their family and friends.
 This is comparable to people taking extra time off during the holiday season (Christmas and New Years) in North America.
 So, you’ll find that most manufacturers shut down between February 4th and 10th this Chinese New Year 2019, give or take a few days.

 Just as you might have a couple of weeks off work during the holidays, some suppliers might choose to extend their holiday a week earlier or later.
 They’ll likely start slowing down production before their weeklong holiday.
 Thus, it’s important to contact each supplier you work with to get exact dates on when they’ll be shutting down and starting up again.
 Also, it’s good to know dates so that you can slow down your ads during the period.